-New Moms Worry More About Their Bodies Than Their Mental Health, & Here's Why That's So Dangerous
+New Moms Worry More About Bouncing Back Post-Baby Than Their Mental Health, & It’s Sad

 There’s plenty of advice and research on how new and expectant mothers can keep their bodies in ideal shape for their babies, but there’s not as much emphasis placed on how mother’s can take care of their mental health.
 According to Post Baby Bodies’ recent study only 47 percent of women surveyed are concerned about mental health.
 But, 1 in 9 moms are affected by postpartum depression, so why isn't our healthcare system and the public conversation about postpartum mental health showing equal concern for the mental health of mothers?